 The other day I came across an article that I wrote many moons ago.
 I am now pleased to be publishing a lightly edited version of that original anatomy of rhetoric, which I thought I’d lost forever.

 When it comes to rhetoric, form and matter matters very much.
 In other words, it is not just what you say but also how you say it that is important.
 Style should always reflect its intention.
-While tactile things such as artefacts or the printed word merely produce values or symbols that our senses can comprehend.
+Tactile things such as artefacts or the printed word merely produce values or symbols that our senses can comprehend.
 Sometimes this is communicated almost subliminally, as it is when you walk into the Royal Courts of Justice in London and feel belittled by the high vaulted ceilings that speak of a power much greater than your own.

-In oral and written narratives, the methodologies of rhetoric, as developed in a systematic manner by the likes of Aristotle, Isocrates, Cicero and Quintilian, consist of five elements: invention, arrangement, style, memory and delivery.
+In oral and written narratives, the methodologies of rhetoric, developed in a systematic manner by the likes of Aristotle, Isocrates, Cicero and Quintilian, consist of five elements: invention, arrangement, style, memory and delivery.
 In the traditional teaching of rhetoric, these elements were arranged into three categories: deliberative, forensic and demonstrative.
 Moreover, speakers in Classical Greece and ancient Rome were taught how to utilize psychology to make each of them compelling by considering the audience in terms of ethos, logos and pathos.

 These same body of rules governing the formation of rhetoric remain as relevant today to persuaders (people with ideas and things to sell) as ever they did.
 To see how they combine to influence outcomes, let’s survey them.